 Global Citizenship Education aims at engendering an equitable global society ( a key objective of the SDGs) through actions of citizens of nations whose identity transcends national borders in today’s global setting.

-The essence of global Citizenship Education is to deliberately and purposefully impart knowledge and skills contextualised locally in order for learners at all ages to acquire the ‘know how’ as key players in the social construct of humanity.
+The essence of global Citizenship Education is to deliberately and purposefully impart knowledge and skills contextualised locally in order for learners of all ages to acquire the ‘know-how’ as key players in the social construct of humanity.

 Technology has enabled humanity now more than ever to connect and we must leverage on this connectedness for the sustainability of our human race.

-I take this opportunity to express gratitude to GH national Commission for UNESCO, Asia -Pacific Center of Education for International Understanding and the Institute of Educational Planning and Administration under the UCC.
+I take this opportunity to express gratitude to the GH National Commission for UNESCO, Asia -Pacific Center of Education for International Understanding, and the Institute of Educational Planning and Administration under the UCC.

 God bless us all as we strive to make our nation great and strong.